daddydonke/gem-farm-ui/README.md

 Copy and edit content from `.env.template` into a `.env` file to deploy your own version.

+Copy and paste your Candy Machine address into useGemFarmStaking.ts to replace: '9bAVeEj62aBZVspYu5iEo2GSLRzFwLYgEsX5CoeCHN2n'

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started